arvjus/gps-route-planner/README.md

 ##### Home Location
 You can define any way point as a home location.
 This location is saved as a cookie and will be used as default location every time you go to this site or search with empty location.

-### Web browser support

-Currently, only Firefox and Safari are in the list of supported browsers, but in the near future I may add Chrome to the list.